andreatramacere/jetset/doc/user_guide/documentation_notebooks/notebooks/temporal_evolution/Temp_Ev_one_zone_only_cooling.rst

 .. image:: Temp_Ev_one_zone_only_cooling_files/Temp_Ev_one_zone_only_cooling_18_0.png

-setting ``cache_SEDs_rad=True`` will generate and cache all the SED at any time of the ``NUM_SET``. **This will increase the computational time during the run.
+.. note:: setting ``cache_SEDs_rad=True`` will generate and cache all the SED at any time of the ``NUM_SET``. **This will increase the computational time during the run.
 Anyhow, will speed up the computation of SEDs and light curves.
 Moreover, these SEDs will be saved in the model, and read if you will reload the model in the future**.

 .. code:: ipython3